 You can have any browser, as long as it’s Safari

 The Apple app that gets the biggest leg-up, however, is Safari.
 Safari isn’t a bad web browser, by any means, but even Apple fans would concede that there are legitimate alternatives on the iPhone and iPad.
-(We look at the main contenders in a separate article, but in brief: Dolphin has better gesture support; Chrome handles tabs more effectively; Opera Mini is quicker; and Atomic Browser has a deeper feature set.)
+(Dolphin has better gesture support; Chrome handles tabs more effectively; Opera Mini is quicker; and Atomic Browser has a deeper feature set.)
 But based on the market share, you’d think that Safari was the best by a country mile.

 The problem for the other browsers - and the reason I would always hesitate to recommend that friends use non-Apple browsers on their iPhones - is Apple’s refusal to let you make any browser other than Safari the default.
 You can use Dolphin all day, every day, but if you click a link in an email, iOS will send you back to Safari.
 That’s a hefty inconvenience, and (combined with the irritation factor when learning how to use any new software) makes it almost impossible for rival browsers to get significant purchase among iOS users.